IUPESM BYLAWS (how it functions)

 4.2 The offices of Secretary-General and Treasurer shall alternate between the Constituent Organizations in a manner parallel to those of President and Vice-President

-- The incumbent Secretary-General or Treasurer may, however, be re-elected to their respective offices, by the General Assembly, for up to three terms.
+- The incumbent Secretary-General or Treasurer may, however, be re-elected to their respective offices, by the General Assembly, for up to two terms, provided the balance of the Constituent Organisations’ representation is kept.

 4.4 The Council shall also decide who shall undertake the duties of any other Officers if they are unable to discharge such duties.